stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_triad/10_model_view_adapter.md

 which can be described as

-1. The View receives a User action.
+1. The View receives a UI event.
 It calls an appropriate method on the Controller.
 2. The Controller sets the value on the Model.
 3. The Model notifies its listeners of the change, among which is the Controller itself.
    As already pointed out, in a MVC approach this notification would be sent to the View.
-Not so in MVA.
 4. The notified Controller fetches information from the Model and updates the View.

 With the Controller in full control on the dialog between the two remaining